JrVerbiest/jrverbiest.github.io/README.md

 ## About

-I hold two MSc degrees and a PhD in engineering, with over a decade of experience across industries such as microwave, preclinical, and medical sectors.
-After applying my engineering expertise in these industries for 12 years, I started in 2017 transitioning towards data.
-In 2020, I returned to academia, working on healthcare-related data projects.
+I hold two Master's degrees and a PhD in engineering, along with over a decade of experience in various industries, including microwave technology, preclinical research, and the medical sector.
+After applying my engineering expertise in these fields for 12 years, I began transitioning to data in 2017.
+In 2020, I returned to academia to work on healthcare-related data projects.

 I am a researcher and data engineer with the [Research Group Biomedical Data Sciences](https://www.uhasselt.be/en/instituten-en/biomed-en/immunology/biomedical-data-sciences) and the  [Rehabilitation Research Center (Reval)](https://www.uhasselt.be/nl/onderzoeksgroepen/reval) at the [University of Hasselt](https://www.uhasselt.be/nl).